rocker-org/website/content/_index.md

 </div>
 </div>
 <br/>
 The Rocker project is maintained by Carl Boettiger and Dirk Eddelbuettel with significant contributions from a broad community of users and developers.
-Get in touch on [GitHub issues](https://github.com/rocker-org/rocker) with bug reports, feature requests, or other feedback.
+Get in touch on <a href="https://github.com/rocker-org/rocker">GitHub issues</a> with bug reports, feature requests, or other feedback.
 </div>